babe-and-spencer-enterprises/base-comfyui-node/README.md

 ## 💡 Example Workflow

 Place this node at the end of your workflow as an output node.
-Connect the generated image (typically from a `VAEDecode` node) and provide your BASE API key.
+Connect the generated image (typically from a `VAEDecode` node), provide your BASE API key and (optionally) a folder ID.
 The node will upload the image to your BASE account as a side effect; it does not return any value to the graph.

 ---